 When Elac Electroacustic announces a new speaker, an email to importer Servi-Q is quickly sent.
 After all, Elac makes excellent speakers in every price range and never disappoints.
 Elac is an institution and has nothing more to prove.
 Yet they do not relax in Germany.
-They are collaborating more than ever with the world’s best designers and engineers, especially in recent years with loudspeaker guru Andrew Jones.
+They are collaborating more than ever with the world’s best designers and engineers; synergy works.
 Their state-of-the-art manufacturing line in Kiel, Germany, is an example of efficiency where everything is put together with “German Gründlichkeit”.
 The speaker we are testing in detail this time is the Elac Solano BS 283.
-A beautifully made, compact bookshelf full of interesting technology.
+A ‘home brew’, beautifully made, compact bookshelf full of interesting technology.
 Enjoy!

 So after the Debut Reference, Carina and Vela it is now the turn of the Solano.
 The word Solano refers to a southeast wind, but what the link is with the speaker itself is not so clear to us this time.
 More important is the situating of the Solano series in the current range.